 Earlier this summer, community members created a chalk mural honoring Breonna Taylor on the bridge at the intersection of Freitas and Las Gallinas in Terra Linda.
 City policy is to keep all public property clear of messaging, art, graffiti, or murals unless there’s been a public process and partnership between the City and the artist(s).
 The City conducts routine maintenance and removes unapproved imagery from public property.
 Prior to removing the mural on September 3rd, the City left a note asking for the muralist to contact the City to open up a dialogue and start a conversation about ways to support public expression while still following City policy.

-Over the last few weeks, community members have created a new mural with similar messaging in support of the Black Lives Matter movement.
+Over the last few months, community members have created a new mural with similar messaging in support of the Black Lives Matter movement.
 Additionally, other community members have removed the mural.
 Currently, the mural is being recreated in chalk and subsequently removed by other community members multiple times per week.
 The City has been pursuing an alternative form of expression through a public art project.

 San Rafael Social Justice Community Art "Call for Artist"